bondy-io/bondy/doc/guides/configuration/checking_your_configuration.md

-# How to check your configuration for keys Bondy no longer reads
+# How to check your configuration before an upgrade

+A `bondy.conf` can be wrong in two ways, and neither of them says so at boot.

-Bondy cannot fail the boot on a key it does not recognise.
-A stale, renamed or mistyped key in `bondy.conf` is dropped without a word: the node starts, and the subsystem you meant to configure runs on its default. `scripts/migrate_conf.escript` is the tool that tells you which of your settings that applies to.
+A key Bondy no longer recognises is dropped without a word: the node starts, and the subsystem you meant to configure runs on its default.

+A value Bondy cannot parse is worse.
+Config generation is all-or-nothing, so one unusable value discards the whole file — every other setting in it with the same silence — and the node starts on whatever config the last successful generation left behind.
+Nothing appears in the log.

+`scripts/migrate_conf.escript` is the tool that tells you which of your settings either applies to.

 Run it before every upgrade, and after every hand-edit of a `bondy.conf`.